 Understanding the Core Challenges

-Beneath the surface, several factors contribute to the challenges faced by these children:
+Beneath the surface, several factors contribute to the challenges faced by these individuals:

-- Social Interaction Barriers: Navigating the unwritten rules of social interactions and interpreting non-verbal cues can be daunting, hindering smooth communication and relationship-building.
+- Social Interaction Barriers: Navigating the unwritten rules of social interactions and interpreting non-vocal cues can be daunting, impacting communication and relationships

 - Emotional Regulation Struggles: Identifying, labeling, and managing one's own emotions, as well as understanding those of others, can be an arduous task, often resulting in emotional overwhelm.